SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 * Sleep (https://fewtarius.gitbook.io/laptopguide/battery-power-management/correcting-sleep-problems) (Disabling Hibernation)
 * Power Managment is very stable most of the time cpu Fan will not load but it depends on what you are doing
 * Fully Functional QE/CI Enabled Graphics
-* TouchPad Finally after month of trying
+* TouchPad Finally after month of researching
 * Display brightness with hot keys
 * FaceTime, Messages, etc...
 * iGPU with disabled dGPU